 Hence, a ‘yes’ vote could potentially make the UK a lot less safe and undermine counter-extremist efforts.
 This could also explain why some security experts believe that even ISIS are in favour of ‘yes vote.
 For these, as well as many other reasons, Scots, both Muslim and non-Muslim, must vote ‘no’.

 Haras Rafiq is an outreach officer at QuilliamLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.